-Saroj Pachauri is a Population Council Distinguished Scholar and director of the Council's activities in India.
-A community health physician, she is extensively engaged with research on reproductive health.
+Saroj Pachauri is a Population Council Distinguished Scholar.
+A community health physician, she is extensively engaged in research on reproductive health.

 I’m a community health physician in India, where maternal deaths due to pregnancy and childbirth are very common.
 There is no reason why, in the twenty-first century, a woman should die because of pregnancy and childbirth, but in India, the maternal mortality ratio is high, and in fact had stagnated for many decades.
 This was primarily because programs had failed to focus on women’s health, and maternal health in particular.